Shivendra30/Shivendra30.github.io/_posts/2020-09-05-how-to-build-more-muscle-with-this-one-trick.md

 Dorian Yates reached the epitome of success in bodybuilding.
 He won Mr. Olympia six consecutive times from 1992 to 1997 and is remembered with legendary bodybuilders like Ronnie Coleman, Arnold, and Phil Health.

-What’s fascinating about Dorian Yates is this:
+What’s fascinating about Dorian Yates is that he says this:

-<iframe src="https://medium.com/media/299e0244c69f57bcbfd818e48cb7dfa8" frameborder=0></iframe>
+> ### 45 minutes in the gym is all you need, the go home to rest, and grow.

 Dorian trained for 45 minutes, 4 times a week for Mr. Olympia.
 This routine, as Ben Pakulski [says](https://londonreal.tv/ben-pakulski-the-bodybuilding-yogi-how-to-unify-the-mind-body/), was unheard of.
 While a lot of folks trained every day, and some twice a day, Dorian believed in quality workouts and rest.